MariusAndor/Travel.Website/README.md

 # Travel.Website

-For developing this website I used ASP.NET CORE MVC C#, EF Core.
+This website was developed using ASP.NET Core (C#) as the primary web framework, providing a fast and scalable backend architecture.
+Entity Framework Core was used as the Object-Relational Mapper (ORM) to facilitate efficient communication between the application and the database.
 # .......

 > This project is all about people posting experiences from traveling the world.

-> This thing is made by creating a post by an authorized account.
+> This feature is made by creating a post by an authorized account.

 > There are 3 types of accounts: normal, uploader, administrator